soniakandah/notw-revisited/39-Enough_Rope.md

 I took advantage of this slight delay to look over what equipment I had to work with.
 A brazier sat off to one side of the stage, and a quick rifling of the drawers in the worktable revealed chalk, a prism, sulfur matches, an enlarging glass, some candles, and a few oddly-shaped blocks of metal.
 I took three of the candles and left the rest.

-I took Master Hemme’s hair from the student and recognized him as Basil, the boy Hemme had browbeat yesterday.
-“Thank you, Basil.
+I took Master Hemme’s hair from the student and recognized her as Bailey, the girl Hemme had browbeat yesterday.
+“Thank you, Bailey.
 Would you bring that brazier over here and get it burning as quickly as you can?”
-As he brought it closer I was delighted to see that it was equipped with a small bellows.
-While he poured alcohol onto the coal and struck a spark to it, I addressed the class.
+As she brought it closer I was delighted to see that it was equipped with a small bellows.
+While she poured alcohol onto the coal and struck a spark to it, I addressed the class.

 “The concepts of sympathy are not entirely easy to grasp.
 But underneath everything there remain three simple laws.”

 “First is the Doctrine of Correspondence which says, ‘similarity enhances sympathy.’
 Second is the Principle of Consanguinity, which says, ‘a piece of a thing can represent the whole of a thing.’
 Third is the Law of Conservation, which says ‘energy cannot be destroyed nor created.’
 Correspondence, Consanguinity, and Conservation.
 The three C’s.”

 I paused and listened to the sound of a half hundred pens scratching down my words.
-Beside me, Basil pumped industriously at the bellows.
+Beside me, Bailey pumped industriously at the bellows.
 I realized I could grow to enjoy this.

 “Don’t worry if it doesn’t make sense yet.
 The demonstration should make everything abundantly clear.”
 Looking down, I saw the brazier was warming nicely.
-I thanked Basil and hung a shallow metal pan above the coals and dropped two of the candles in to melt.
+I thanked Bailey and hung a shallow metal pan above the coals and dropped two of the candles in to melt.

 I set a third candle in a holder on the table and used one of the sulfur matches in the drawer to set it alight.
 Next, I moved the pan off the heat and poured its now-melted contents carefully onto the table, forming a fist-sized blob of soft wax.
 I looked back up at the students.